 Originally from Madison, Wisconsin, Shannon Sullivan lives and works in Eureka, California.
 She earned a B.F.A. in ceramics from the University of Wisconsin-Eau Claire in 2002.
 She earned an M.F.A in ceramics with a minor in sculpture from the University of North Texas, School of Visual Arts in 2005.
 Currently, Sullivan is a Professor of Art at the College of the Redwoods in Eureka, CA.

 Sullivan creates sculptures, wall pieces and installations using a core visual vocabulary rooted in the prevailing ways of nature.
 Her work maintains a seductive, mysterious quality as she explores the nuances present in the living world

 Sullivan's work has been exhibited in galleries and museums nationally and internationally.
-In 2012 her work was presented in Oakland, CA for a solo exhibition entitled New Work at Roscoe Ceramics Gallery.
+In 2014 Sullivan had solo exhibitions in Milwaukee, WI at Greymatter Gallery, in Healdsburg, CA at Gallery Lulo, and in Oakland, CA at FM Gallery.
+In 2012 her work was also featured in Oakland, CA for a solo exhibition entitled New Work at Roscoe Ceramics Gallery.
 In 2010 Her work was shown in Germany for the Mixed Media Plus exhibition at the Ceramics Museum Westerwald in Höhr-Grenzhausen.
 Her work has been reviewed in Ceramics Monthly and was curated into the book 500 Ceramic Sculptures.
-Currently, Shannon is preparing for solo exhibitions in Milwaukee, WI, Oakland, CA and Healdsburg, CA.